View of a snowy mountain range with desert foreground

 Why This Work Matters

 Across many landscapes, human burials exist outside formally recorded cemeteries.
-Detection dogs provide a non-invasive method to identify these areas, supporting preservation, avoidance, and further investigation.
+Detection dogs provide a non-invasive method to identify these areas, supporting preservation, avoidance, and informed decision making.

 Our Commitments

-We conduct surveys with discretion, respect for communities, and collaboration with archaeologists, tribal representatives, and land managers.
-Our work follows CRM laws and frameworks such as NHPA, NAGPRA, and AIRFA.
+We conduct surveys with discretion, respect for communities, and collaboration with archaeologists, Tribal representatives, and land managers.
+Projects are carried out with an understanding of cultural resource management frameworks, including NHPA, NAGPRA, and AIRFA.

 Background and Experience